Lotteries and raffles

 The set up and administration of lotteries is regulated by the Gambling Commission.

 As with other forms of fundraising, operators of charitable lotteries are also required under the Code of Fundraising Practice to respect donors.
-This includes following the rules to ensure donors are adequately informed, not exerting undue pressure and safeguarding people in vulnerable circumstances.
+This includes following the relevant code rules to ensure donors are adequately informed, not exerting undue pressure and safeguarding people in vulnerable circumstances.

 I want to go straight to the code and read what it says about a lottery or raffle